Save 15% on Onnit

 You can choose to have your order auto-shipped every 30, 45, or 60 days.

 From a dosage perspective, you could easily titrate up from 5g if you feel you’re not getting results at that level, and the process wouldn’t become prohibitively expensive.
-The only issue there is, compared to a product like Revive Glutamine, you’re adding a lot of powder to a glass of water or a smoothie.
-Revive’s more concentrated formula is a little easier to work with and quite a bit easier to drink than Kaged at a 10g amount.
+The only issue there, compared to a product like Revive’s glutamine, is that you’re adding a lot of powder to a glass of water or a smoothie.
+Revive’s more concentrated 10g formula is a little easier to work with and quite a bit easier to drink than a double serving of Kaged.

-Among the companies we recommend for glutamine, Kaged Glutamine’s price is the lowest per gram of glutamine.
-Each container has 500g — 100 5g servings of glutamine — for $24.99.
-If you subscribe, that cost comes down to $22.49, and you can choose a four- six- or eight-week delivery schedule.
+Among the companies we recommend for glutamine, Kaged offers the lowest price per gram.
+Each container has 500g — one hundred 5g servings of glutamine — for $24.99 ($0.25 per serving).
+If you subscribe, that cost comes down to $22.49 ($0.23 per serving), and you can choose a four-, six-, or eight-week delivery schedule.

-Bulk Supplements N-Acetyl L-Glutamine Powder could be a better budget pick than what Kaged offers if you’re willing to spend more up-front.
-But that minimum investment, which gets you more than 2lbs of glutamine, is likely more than most people need when they’re first starting out.
-It’s possible that you might end up taking an especially high dose with sufficient regularity (multiple times daily) that Bulk Supplements becomes your go-to pick for savings.
-We just feel that the average person would be better off starting with the kind of savings Kaged offers with a more modest investment.
+Bulk Supplements N-Acetyl L-Glutamine Powder could be a better budget pick than Kaged if you’re willing to spend more up front.
+But that’s more glutamine than most people will need, especially when starting out.
+Considering the fine print in Bulk Supplements’ return policy (which we’ll discuss below), that higher up-front cost also comes with added risk.
+The average person would be better off starting with the kind of savings Kaged offers with a more modest investment.

-A one-time purchase of a 100g bag of powder costs $12.96.
-You can also opt for a subscription purchase and save 5%, which is the smallest subscription savings of the companies in this guide.
+A one-time purchase of a 100g bag of powder (the smallest option) costs $14.96.
+You can also opt for a subscription purchase and save 10% (or take 5% off without subscribing using code INNERBODY5).

 Here’s a look at each bulk level and price for one-time and subscription purchases: